M-SCRIPT/MalayanArcade/content/clubs/robotics-club/index.md

 "Registration Link" = "https://bit.ly/3C5kb5Z"
 "Stream Link" = "https://bit.ly/2VAE8SG"
 +++
+Students work together to design innovative technologies that would transform manual processes into automation with robotics and electronic circuitry.

 This is the official High School Robotics club of Malayan Colleges Mindanao.